mesonbuild/meson/docs/markdown/Reference-manual.md

   string, the file is not installed.
 - `install_mode` *(since 0.47.0)*: specify the file mode in symbolic format and optionally the owner/uid and group/gid for the installed files.
+- `install_tag` *(since 0.60.0)*: A string used by `meson install --tags` command to install only a subset of the files.
+By default the file has no install tag which means it is not being installed when `--tags` argument is specified.
 - `output`: the output file name. *(since 0.41.0)* may contain `@PLAINNAME@` or `@BASENAME@` substitutions.
 In configuration mode, the permissions of the input file (if it is specified) are copied to